monsieuroeuf/ians-after-effects-scripts/readme.md

 ## selectNonNestedComps

-Select all comps that are not nested in any other comp
+Select all comps that are not nested in any other comp.

 ## selectPropertiesByRegexp

 Select all properties that match a regex.
-We'll ignore properties that are usually hidden, like "Layer Styles" and "Material Options".
+Ignores properties that are usually hidden, like "Layer Styles" and "Material Options".

 ## selectRelated